gsiffer/gabor-siffer-IS24-full-stack-competition-req97073/README.md

 ```
 ## Frontend Component

 The frontend component has been developed using **React.js** library and **Next.js** framework .
-The frontend utilizes endpoints developed in the API to provide with basic CRUD actions described in the user stories provided.
+The frontend utilizes endpoints developed in the API to provide with basic CRUD actions described in the user stories below.

-The frontend comprises of a basic table or data table that displays information related to the listed Web Applications.
+The frontend comprises of a basic data table that displays information related to the listed Web Applications.

 ## User Stories

 #### User Story One - List functionality
 As Lisa, I want to see a list of all products that IMB currently develops or maintains in a list view.
 Given that I don't need to be an authorized user.
-When I navigate to the application landing page I can see a list of all products within IMB and all relevant information related to each product.
+When I navigate to the application landing page, I can see a list of all products within IMB and all relevant information related to each product, as listed below.

 - Product Number
 - Product Name